 The person the assets are held for is the Beneficiary.
 There may be several people, referred to as Beneficiaries.
 This is the person or people who benefit from the trust.
 Oftentimes, the Beneficiary is actually the Trustor or Trustors.
 Again, if this is the case, then other Beneficiaries are named to cover the event of the Trustor’s passing.

-Before we go any further, we’d like to clear up something that confuses some of our clients before they come to us.
-As you comb the web for information you may notice that you see Trust and Living Trust, each used in combination with other words such as Revocable or Irrevocable.
+As you comb the web for information, you may notice that you see Trust and Living Trust, each used in combination with other words such as Revocable or Irrevocable.
 People use Trust and Living Trust interchangeably because they actually are the same thing.
 There is one other kind of Trust, called Testamentary, as in “Last Will and Testament” but that doesn’t get written up as a Trust.
 It is actually included in a Will.

 Now you have a lot less to try to learn and figure out as you learn some basics here.
 Of course, if you take advantage of our free initial in-office or online-chat consultation/visit we can start advising you as to what you is best for your own circumstances and you’ll have even less to worry about.